Unsuitable-Terrain/gittris-gaming/WINE Prefixes.md

 There is a usually a verison of winetricks that can be installed from your distribution's repository.
 Typically those are out of date very fast, but you can run `winetricks --self-update` and it will pull the latest verison from GitHub.
 It contains sources and checksums for many popular Microsoft downloads, so needs a check every few months or so.

+Winetricks caches downloads for reuse (~/.cache/winetricks) so disk use can grow a bit without you realising!

 <div id='variablesandmultislot' />